On Therapy

 My then partner had started therapy around that time and found it helpful.
 She suggested I give it a try.
 But I downplayed the idea for a long time.

 My primary concern was that I knew my situation was layered; it had been influenced by many factors.
 How would a therapist, who would talk to me for an hour every week, help me solve my problems.
-But then, across the first few sessions, I slowly understood how to customise the process of therapy for myself.
+But then, after the first few sessions, I slowly understood how to customise the process of therapy for myself.

 In time, I understood that therapy has to be thought of as a process.
 It is not like taking medicine for headaches.
 It is more like acquiring a new habit.
 It takes repetition and trusting the process, along with some calibration.
 It is a function of how much you share with your therapist and how openly you do so, forcing you to self-reflect while communicating with your therapist.

 Also, therapy needs an initial calibration between both parties.
 You need to tell the therapist if something is not working for you, and the therapist can modify the process to suit your style.
-While it is okay to change therapists if it’s not working for you, the switch should be done only after you try this calibration exercise (except if you get bad vibes right from the start of course which also may happen).
+While it is okay to change therapists if it’s not working for you, the switch should be after you try this calibration exercise (except if you get bad vibes right from the start of course which also may happen).

 Another thing I realised much later is that for therapy to work, I have to let my guard down and not filter my thoughts as I express them.
 For many of my initial sessions, I would speak in very abstract terms with my therapist, never discussing specific incidents.
 Instead, I would share an edited version of the story I wanted to discuss.
 With time, I have learned to talk freely about emotions, feelings, how I reacted in a particular situation and how I think I should have responded.